Jaknil/TAMS12013/README.md

 ![](img/manage_printers.jpg)

+## Using the Smart Controller

+You can navigate the menus on the Smart-Controller by turing or pressing the knob on the controller.
+To activate, turn on the power switch by the power cord and when the printer has powered on, press on the knob to start.

+### Printing
+Load your gcode file onto a SD card and select "Print from SD Card in the menu", find and select your file and it should start.

+### Changing Filament
+To Change the filament you need to first heat the filament to its melting temperature, for PLA filament this is 210 C.
+Find the Nozzle temperature settings in the menues, I think they are under "Control".

 # Firmware files (only needed if you upgrade/rebuild the printer)
 In the marlin directory there is a version of the Marlin 1.1 firmware configurated to run on  Type A Machine Series 1 3D printers from 2013 (plywood frame) equipped with a [DiscountRepRap Full Graphics Smart controller with LCD display and SD card reader](http://reprap.org/wiki/RepRapDiscount_Full_Graphic_Smart_Controller).